Join as a Student

 Why Belong to APA?

 - Career Services.
-Attend Career Reality Webinars and get expert strategies, tactics, and tips at APA's Career Center.
+Attend Career Development Webinars and get expert strategies, tactics, and tips at APA's Career Center.
 Help prospective employers find and hire you by completing your My APA Profile.

 - Information.
 APA resources open windows into today's planning practice.
 Student members get free online subscriptions to Planning, the Journal of the American Planning Association, and Zoning Practice as well as all current and archived Planning Advisory Service publications.
 Access APA's Research KnowledgeBase.